MOohTus/ODAMNet/README.rst

 Active Module Identification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Target genes are defined as "active genes" to search Active Modules (AM), based on a molecular network (e.g.
+CTD-associated target genes are defined as "active genes" to search for Active Modules (AM) on a molecular network (e.g.
 Protein-Protein Interaction network, PPI).
-Then, an overlap analysis is performed between AM (target genes + linked genes) and Rare Disease pathways.
-The target gene list is extended to others related genes.
+Then, an overlap analysis is performed between AM (containing target genes + associated genes) and Rare Disease pathways.
+The target gene list is extended to others related genes.%A% I'm not sure to get this sentence?

 .. code-block:: bash

    python3 main.py domino --factorList FILENAME --networkFile FILENAME

-Network and bipartite creation
+Network and bipartite creation %A% peut etre que ceci devrait etre une sous-section de RWR car c'est utilisé seulement la, non ?
+Et du coup on parle de 3 méthodes mais il y a 4 sous titres
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You might need to create a disconnected network of Rare Disease pathways and it's corresponding gene-disease bipartite.
+You might need to create a disconnected network of Rare Disease pathways and it's corresponding gene-disease bipartite. %A% je pense que disconnected network aurait besoin d'une definition, un peu plus d'explication sur pourquoi on fait ca
 You will use this network to perform a random walk method.

 .. code-block:: bash